casheridan/swat-website/docs/starting/methodologies.md

 ---
 layout: default
+title: Website Methodologies
-title: Getting Started
+parent: Getting Started
-nav_order: 2
-description: "This page is to help catch up anyone on how the website is built."
-permalink: /getting-started
 ---

-# Getting Started
+# Website Methodologies

-This page is all about how to get started in making changes to the website.
+This page is about the two seperate methodologies team 1806 is using for the website.

 ## How this thing is built